-- No person may abuse a Horse during an Event or at any other time.
-"Abuse" means an 1. action or omission which causes or is likely to cause pain or unnecessary discomfort to a Horse, including, but not limited to: - To whip or beat a Horse excessively; - (i) To whip or beat a Horse excessively;(ii) To subject a Horse to any kind of electric shock device; - (iii) To use spurs excessively or persistently; - (iv) To jab the Horse in the mouth with the bit or any other device; - (v) To compete using an exhausted, lame or injured Horse; - (vi) To "rap" a Horse. - (vii) To abnormally sensitise or desensitise any part of a Horse; - (viii) To leave a Horse without adequate food, drink or exercise; - (ix) To use any device or equipment which causes excessive pain to the Horse upon knocking down an obstacle. - Any person witnessing an Abuse must report it in the form of a Protest (Article 161) without 2. delay.
+- 1. No person may abuse a Horse during an Event or at any other time.
+"Abuse" means an action or omission which causes or is likely to cause pain or unnecessary discomfort to a Horse, including, but not limited to: - (i) To whip or beat a Horse excessively; - (ii) To subject a Horse to any kind of electric shock device; - (iii) To use spurs excessively or persistently; - (iv) To jab the Horse in the mouth with the bit or any other device; - (v) To compete using an exhausted, lame or injured Horse; - (vi) To "rap" a Horse. - (vii) To abnormally sensitise or desensitise any part of a Horse; - (viii) To leave a Horse without adequate food, drink or exercise; - (ix) To use any device or equipment which causes excessive pain to the Horse upon knocking down an obstacle. - 2.
+Any person witnessing an Abuse must report it in the form of a Protest (Article 161) without delay.
 If an Abuse is witnessed during or in direct connection with an Event, it should be reported as a Protest (Article 161) to an Official.
-If the Abuse is witnessed at any other time it should be reported as a Protest (Article 161) to the Secretary General who, following a review of the Protest, shall take a Decision as to whether or not to refer the matter to the FEI Tribunal.
+If the Abuse is witnessed at any other time it should be reported as a Protest (Article 161) to the Secretary General to the FEI through the FEI Horse Abuse Reporting Form available on inside fei.org. who, fEollowing a review of the Protestreport, the FEI shall take a Decision as to whether or not to open disciplinary proceedings (either through the Administrative Disciplinary Procedure or by referring the matter to the FEI Tribunal).